top of page

 7. The Vice-President Internal shall:

-1. Be responsible for all internal affairs and documents of the club at the executive level.
+1. Be responsible for all internal affairs and documents of the association at the executive level.

 2. Manage election processes.

-3. Help manage smooth transition from former and subsequent executive leaders.
+3. Help foster a smooth transition from former and subsequent executive leaders.

 4. Develop a ‘post-mortem’ report at the end of the academic year to note any challenges and future guidance.